Am I a carer?

 The Carer’s Passport

-Ask the nurse in charge for a referral to the Carers Support Association.
-They will assist you in gaining the information, resources and support you need.
-Visit the Carers Support Association page for more information.
+Ask the nurse in charge for a referral for carers support.
+West Sussex Carers Support Association or Action for Carers Surrey will assist you in gaining the information, resources and support you need.
+Visit the carers support page for more information.